-Pregnancy Discrimination Act (PDA) - An amendment to Title VII of the Civil Rights Act that prohibits sex discrimination based on "pregnancy, childbirth, or related medical conditions."
+Pregnancy Discrimination Act - An amendment to Title VII of the Civil Rights Act that prohibits sex discrimination based on "pregnancy, childbirth, or related medical conditions."

-Uniform Guidelines - Guidelines issued by federal agencies charged with ensuring compliance with federal equal employment legislation explaining recommended employer procedures in detail.
+Uniform Guidelines - Guidelines issued by federal agencies charged with ensuring compliance with equal employment federal legislation explaining recommended employer procedures in detail.

-Protected Class - Persons, such as minorities and women, who are protected by equal opportunity laws, which include Title VII.
+Protected Class - Persons, such as minorities and women protected by equal opportunity laws, including Title VII.

-Civil Rights Act of 1991 (CRA 1991) - This act places the burden of proof back on employers and permits compensatory and punitive damages.
+Civil Rights Act of 1991 (CRA 1991) - The act that places the burden of proof back on employers and permits compensatory and punitive damages.

-Mixed Motive Case - A discrimination allegation case in which the employer argues that the employment action taken was motivated by a non-discriminatory reason.
+"Mixed Motive" Case - A discrimination allegation case in which the employer argues that the employment action taken was motivated not by discrimination, but by some non-discriminatory reason such as ineffective performance.

-Americans with Disabilities Act (ADA) - This act requires employers to make reasonable accommodation for disabled employees.
-The act prohibits discrimination against disabled persons.
+Americans with Disabilities Act (ADA) - The act requiring employers to make reasonable accommodation for disabled employees; it prohibits discrimination against disabled persons.

-Qualified Individuals - Under the ADA, those who can carry out the essential functions of the job.
+Qualified Individuals - Under ADA, those who can carry out the essential functions of the job.